Mediterranean Baked Parmesan Zucchini Fries

 • Zucchinis: These are the stars of the show.
 Zucchinis have a mild, slightly sweet flavor, and when baked, they become tender on the inside with a crisp outer layer.

-• Paprika: The zucchini fries add a smoky, slightly spicy, and sweet flavor.
+• Paprika: The zucchini fries add a smoky, slightly spicy, sweet flavor.
 It provides depth and a beautiful color.

 • Garlic Powder: Garlic powder brings a savory and garlicky punch to the fries, enhancing their overall flavor.